Simultaneous Generation of Quantum Frequency Combs across Distinct Modal Families in a Single $Si_3 N_4$ Whispering

 \subsection{Simultaneously Maximizing Entanglement of QFCs in Distinct Modal Families}

-In this section, we delve into the challenge of simultaneously maximizing entanglement in quantum frequency combs (QFCs) across distinct modal families.
-Figures~\ref{fig:Q2} and \ref{fig:Q3} provide comprehensive visualizations and analyses to illustrate the intricate dynamics involved in achieving optimal entanglement conditions.
+In this section, we delve into the challenge of simultaneously maximizing entanglement in QFCs across distinct modal families.
+Figures~\ref{fig:Q2} and \ref{fig:Q3} provide comprehensive visualizations and analysis to illustrate the intricate dynamics involved in achieving optimal entanglement conditions.

-Figure~\ref{fig:Q2} presents a heat map showcasing the relationship between the quantum entanglement degree (\(\mathrm{C_{min}}\)), pump light frequency detuning (\(\mathrm{\Delta_{{p0}}}\)), and pump light amplitude (\(\mathrm{A_{{pin}}}\)) across different modal families.
-Each subplot represents a combination of modal families (TE\(_{00}\), TE\(_{10}\), TM\(_{10}\)) with varying \(L\) values (1, 3, 6).
-The color gradient indicates the value of \(\mathrm{C_{min}}\), with red marking the relatively high entanglement degree.
+Figure~\ref{fig:Q2} presents a heat map showcasing the relationship between \({C_{min}}\), \({\Delta_{{p_0}}}\), and \({A_{{pin}}}\) across different modal families.
+Each subplot represents a combination of modal families (TE\(_{00}\), TE\(_{10}\), TM\(_{10}\)) with varying \(L\) values ($L=1,~3,~6$).
+The color gradient indicates the value of \({C_{min}}\), with red marking the relatively high entanglement degree.